shawenyao/jekyll-now/_posts/2020-11-15-The-Birth-of-a-Galaxy.md

   )
 ```

 This should get the job done nicely.
-Now, what if we want more than one spiral arms?
+Now, what if we want more than one spiral arm?
 One solution would be to repeat the process several times and add a constant to theta for rotation purposes:

 ```r
 spiral_arms <- lapply(